-PLEASE BE AWARE: The vehicle must be turned off and you must remove the keys from the ignition to prevent power from being applied to the computer during installation.
+PLEASE BE AWARE: The vehicle must be turned off and you must remove the keys from the ignition and disconnect both batteries to prevent power from being applied to the computer during installation.
 Do not switch your ignition to the run or accessory position during installation (i.e. do not play your radio).
 Failure to leave the ignition switched off will cause damage to your computer or to the SCT® switch chip.

 DAMAGE CAUSED BY THE ABOVE WILL NOT BE COVERED.